Warprime's Game Design Journal

 Gluing the Utility items in place is simple enough.
 Just place them where they work best and look good.
 Try not to put them at strange angles unless the Skaven leg is bent in away that will make it lay that way.

-In this case I could have placed the Grenades a little higher
+In this case I could have placed the Grenades a little higher and more to the right over the tail to cover that gap. |

 In this next image you can see the small blob of blue.
 This is the blue half of the yellow and blue mixture that makes Green Stuff.
 I was using it in these pictures to make the model stand without a base.
 If you have a tricky model that you have trouble finding a good spot on your base, this is a good trick for positioning your model on the base before gluing it down.